Two trips for the price of one? It's not a scam! It's a layover and it's how we see the world.

 Value travelers will be familiar with this struggle.
 Sometimes it feels like there aren't many options between the realm of luxury hotels and bare-bones campgrounds, especially if you're searching for a property that comes with a bit of character, as well as great value.
 But when Ryan and I were exploring one of the 'hottest' spots in Hawaii, we discovered an inn that's decidedly cool.
 Kilauea Lodge, in the village of Volcano on Hawaii's Big Island, is a beautiful property but that's not why we enjoyed it so much.
 We found some cool things here that you just don't discover every day.

-Step inside a shop where home made chocolates meet international teas.
+In Ingersoll, Canada, step inside a shop where homemade chocolates meet international teas.

-I love the ocean.
+I love the water and I couldn't wait to try submarine tours in Hawaii.
 But how would I feel about hanging out on the ocean floor - in a tube?
-It was time to take a trip on the Atlantis Submarine, Kona, Hawaii.
+It was time to take a trip with Atlantis Adventures Kona.

-There's absolutely no way you can go to Hawaii and not explore the ocean.
+Submarine tours in Hawaii have been on our travel bucket list for a long time.
+There's absolutely no way you can go to Hawaii and not explore the ocean!
 The water is lovely, the scenery is great - and what lies under the surface is even better!
 The snorkeling and scuba diving in Hawaii is fantastic.
 The Big Island is arguably less famous for underwater activities than the other islands but we have always enjoyed ourselves and have several beaches we call our favourites.
 There's great ocean experiences there - don't let anyone convince you otherwise!

 But not everyone is comfortable in the water and fortunately there's a great alternative for those who prefer to keep dry while they explore the ocean depths.
-We did a submarine tour of the Kona harbour with Atlantis Submarine Tours and we really enjoyed our experience.
-But what was it like stepping onboard a submarine for the first time?
+We did a submarine tour of the Kona harbour with Atlantis Adventure Kona Tours and we really enjoyed our experience.
+But what was it like stepping on board a submarine for the first time?
 And did the tour offer good value compared to other things to do in Kona?
 Read on to learn more about our adventures (from the anti-adventurist herself!)